amadr-95/swagger-account-api/README.md

 | DELETE  | /api/accounts/delete              | delete all accounts                                         |

-We can try these Apis through Swagger UI at: http://localhost:8080/accounts-management
+We can try these endpoints through Swagger UI at: http://localhost:8080/accounts-management